Optifair/OptiWeather/README.md

 # Opti Weather

-Pet project for tracking the weather
+Pet project for tracking the weather from open meteo api